canardleteer/grpc-servcice-rs/README.md

   - `buf breaking`
 - For pushes to "special" branches, we perform a:
   - `buf push`
+  - `docker build`
+  - `docker push`

+I've omitted versioning for this example, but auto versioning pipelines are easy.
+I the past I've had luck with [cargo-smart-release](https://github.com/byron/cargo-smart-release), but there are likley more and better tools now.

+### Output

-We can view the schema in the Buf Schema Registry: [https://buf.build/canardleteer/grpc-service-rs](https://buf.build/canardleteer/grpc-service-rs).
+- We can view the schema in the Buf Schema Registry: [https://buf.build/canardleteer/grpc-service-rs](https://buf.build/canardleteer/grpc-service-rs).
+- We can view the docker image on Dockerhub: [https://hub.docker.com/repository/docker/canardleteer/grpc-service-rs/](https://hub.docker.com/repository/docker/canardleteer/grpc-service-rs/)

 ## TODO

-- Add some thin Docker containers
 - Add a `docker-compose.yaml`
   - Add useful proxying in the `docker-compose.yaml`